asyncapi/java-template/template/TUTORIAL.md

 Java Template Tutorial
 ===

-This file provides example commands which can be used to run the Java Template publisher/subsriber model using IBM MQ and a provided YAML file.
+This file provides example commands which can be used to run the Java Template publisher/subscriber model using IBM MQ and a provided YAML file.

 ## Prerequisites

 ### Run MQ
-You will need a running instance of MQ, instructions of how to run MQ on a Container can be found [here](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/).
-If you are new to MQ, or want a refresher, you can click [here](https://ibm.biz/learn-mq)
+You will need a running instance of MQ with a queue named `QM1`, instructions of how to run MQ on a container and create this queue can be found [here](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/).
+If you are new to MQ, or want a refresher, you can click [here](https://ibm.biz/learn-mq).
 <br></br>

+## Create an MQ Topic
+To run this tutorial you will need an MQ topic on a queue named `QM1`, instructions on creating an MQ instance with this queue are in the above section.
+This tutorial provides a YAML file which will attempt to use a topic named `single/released`.
+To create the topic with the correct permissions:
+1. Navigate to the UI of your MQ instance
+2. Click 'Manage' on the side menu and navigate to the queue 'QM1'
+3. Click the 'Topics' tab at the top of the page
+4. Click the 'Create' button
+5. Enter `single/released` for both the 'Topic name' and 'Topic string'
+6. Click 'Create'
+7. Click on `single/released`, the topic you have just created
+8. Click 'View configuration' at the top of the page
+9. Click the 'Security' tab
+10. Click 'Add'
+11. Enter the Username `app`
+12. Click the 'Admin access' drop down
+13. Check the box for 'Permissions to operate privileged commands' and click 'Add'

 ### Install Maven
 For instructions on installing maven for your operating system, please see the [Apache Maven site](https://maven.apache.org/install.html).
 <br></br>

 ### Install the AsyncAPI Generator
-This template must be used with the AsyncAPI Generator, if you have not already installed the Generator, run:
+This template must be used with the [AsyncAPI Generator](https://github.com/asyncapi/generator/), if you have not already installed the Generator, run:
 ```
 npm install -g @asyncapi/generator
 ```
 ### Set up your Working Environment
 To work with the Java Template, you will need to clone the repository.
 Navigate to a directory where you would like to store the code, for example run
 ```
-mkdir asyncapi-java-template
+mkdir asyncapi-java-tutorial
 ```
 You will then need to enter the directory you have just created, for example with
 ```
-cd asyncapi-java-template
+cd asyncapi-java-tutorial
 ```
 # CHANGE THIS CLONE
 Finally, clone the Java Template Repository into your new directory with